 Non-hungry eating is common and sneaky.
-If you find yourself eating constantly for reasons other than hunger, you’ll find the following 7 ways to combat non-hungry eating helpful.
+If you constantly eat for reasons other than hunger, you’ll find the following 7 ways to combat non-hungry eating helpful.

 Do you often find yourself peering into the refrigerator or pantry just staring to find something to eat?
 You don’t know exactly what you want but you know you want something.